InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 SummaryObservationsFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A :ref:`SummaryObservationsFrame` contains all observations which are not tied
+A SummaryObservationsFrame_ contains all observations which are not tied
 to specific time points.
 Each observation has a name `observation` (e.g.
 `cumulative_infections`) and a unique `observation_id`.
 The observation itself
 must have a `value` (e.g. `300`) and an uncertainty expressed as a standard